-"Pieta" and "HEUTE BIN ICH MIT DIR" are ether artworks about military environment in the family.
-I start with fillings and memories which are translated it to contemporary understanding of the situation.
-The glory of returning hero and the fear of losing a beloved person are living together in my works.
-By using a video as art medium I try to catch together the fragility of human life and the ethical poem of death.
+"Pieta" and "HEUTE BIN ICH MIT DIR" are other artworks about military time in my family.
+I start from my memories and translate them to the artistic understanding of the situation.
+The glory of returning a hero and a fear of a losing beloved person are living together in my works.
+By using a video as an art medium, I try to catch together a fragility of human life and the ethical poem to the death.